vcri

 • An undergraduate laboratory with well illuminated work table, LCD projector, projection TV and museum with good collection of specimens

-• A fly control laboratory with fly breeding chamber was constructed under Part II Scheme for carrying out research on arthropod pests of livestock and poultry, has been converted into PG research laboratory
+• A fly control laboratory with fly breeding chamber that was constructed under Part II Scheme for carrying out research on arthropod pests of livestock and poultry, has been converted into PG research laboratory

 Equipment Available